tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 ## Using Application Health Extension

-During an OS Upgrade, virtual machine instances in a scale set are upgraded one batch at a time.
-The upgrade should continue only if the customer application is healthy on the upgraded virtual machine instances.
+During an OS Upgrade, virtual machines in a scale set are upgraded one batch at a time.
+The upgrade should continue only if the customer application is healthy on the upgraded virtual machines.
 We recommend that the application provides health signals to the scale set OS Upgrade engine.
-By default, during OS Upgrades the platform considers virtual machine power state and extension provisioning state to determine if a virtual machine instance is healthy after an upgrade.
-During the OS Upgrade of a virtual machine instance, the OS disk on a virtual machine instance is replaced with a new disk based on latest image version.
+By default, during OS Upgrades the platform considers virtual machine power state and extension provisioning state to determine if a virtual machine is healthy after an upgrade.
+During the OS Upgrade of a virtual machine, the OS disk on a virtual machine is replaced with a new disk based on latest image version.
 After the OS Upgrade has completed, the configured extensions are run on these virtual machines.
 The application is considered healthy only when all the extensions on the instance are successfully provisioned.

 A scale set can optionally be configured with Application Health Probes to provide the platform with accurate information on the ongoing state of the application.
 Application Health Probes are Custom Load Balancer Probes that are used as a health signal.
-The application running on a scale set virtual machine instance can respond to external HTTP or TCP requests indicating whether it's healthy.
+The application running on a scale set virtual machine can respond to external HTTP or TCP requests indicating whether it's healthy.
 For more information on how Custom Load Balancer Probes work, see to [Understand load balancer probes](/azure/load-balancer/load-balancer-custom-probe-overview).
 Application Health Probes are not supported for Service Fabric scale sets.
 Non-Service Fabric scale sets require either Load Balancer application health probes or [Application Health extension](virtual-machine-scale-sets-health-extension.md).

 If the scale set is configured to use multiple placement groups, probes using a [Standard Load Balancer](/azure/load-balancer/load-balancer-overview) need to be used.